Axion-Like Dark Matter Detection Using Stern-Gerlach Interferometer: Introduction

-A difference between classical and quantum physical systems is the concept of ``quantum coherence'' arising from the quantum superposition principle, i.e., the possibility of the existence of a single quantum state constructed by multiple states simultaneously.
+A difference between classical and quantum physical systems is the concept of ``quantum coherence'' arising from the quantum superposition principle, i.e., the possibility of existence of a single quantum state constructed by multiple states simultaneously.
 The waveforms of these multiple states coherently interfere with each other.
 One can check that coefficients of off-diagonal components in the density matrix of a system can be used as a degree measure of superposed states in the system.
-Additionally, quantum decoherence is the loss of quantum coherence in a system due to environmental interaction.
+Additionally, quantum decoherence is the loss of coherence in a system due to interaction with the environment.

-Recently, achieving quantum superposition of distinct localized states over comparatively large spatial separation to the order of $\mathrm{\mu m}$ is become an interesting topic \cite{Kamp2020}.
+Recently, achieving quantum superposition of distinct localized states over comparatively large spatial separation to the order of $\mathrm{\mu m}$ has become an interesting topic \cite{Kamp2020}.
 Such superpositions can extend the trueness of the quantum world \cite{Leggett2002,Arndt2014}.
 One way to achieve these superposition states is to employ the Stern-Gerlach (SG) interferometer \cite{Marshman2022}.

 The simplest interesting quantum systems, two-level (-state) systems, can exist in any superposition of two independent quantum states.
 A two-level system is used by the Unruh-DeWitt (UD) \cite{Unruh1976,DeWitt1979,Kollas2020,Foo2020,Kollas2022} particle detector, and also the SG interferometer.
 The UD setup has two quantum states with a given energy gap (frequency).
-Recently, quantum coherence from axion DM interacting with UD detector is harvested in Ref. \cite{Kanno2022}.
+In a recent work \cite{Kanno2022}, quantum coherence was harvested from axion DM interacting with the UD detector.
 The SG interferometer is based on the SG effect \cite{Gerlach1922}.
 In an SG experiment, a narrow beam of electrically neutral particles that act as spin $1/2$ particles is injected into an inhomogeneous magnetic field.
-Due to the inhomogeneous magnetic field, the effective spin $1/2$ atom is deflected into a spatial superposition.
-Recently, a detailed investigation on the realization of a full-loop SG interferometer for single atoms has been performed, proposing a new probe of quantum gravity effects \cite{Margalit2021}.
+Based on recent advances in SG interferometry, various experimental proposals have been suggested in which an inhomogeneous magnetic field is applied to effectively spin $1/2$ atoms to enable large masses to be put in spatial superposition \cite{Marshman2022,Machluf2013,Amit2019,Henkel2022,Margalit2019,Margalit2018}.
+A detailed investigation was also recently performed on the realization of a full-loop SG interferometer for single atoms \cite{Margalit2018}, and a new probe of quantum gravity effects was proposed \cite{Margalit2021} (for more details, see Refs. \cite{Gasbarri2021,Adelberger2022}).